-Teachers of grades 6 and 9 are encouraged to take part in activities related to the achievement testing program.
+Teachers of grades 6 and 9 are encouraged to take part in activities related to the Provincial Achievement Test program.
 These activities include item development, test validation, field testing, and marking.
-In addition, arrangements can be made through the Alberta Regional Professional Development Consortia for teacher in-service workshops on topics such as Interpreting Achievement Test Results to Improve Student Learning.
+In addition, arrangements can be made through the Alberta Regional Professional Development Consortia for teacher in-service workshops on topics such as interpreting Provincial Achievement Test results to improve student learning.